Egyptian PM to launch new government after Sisi's election

-CAIRO (Reuters) - Egypt’s prime minister will meet members of his new government later on Monday, the cabinet spokesman said, finalizing an appointment process following the inauguration last week of President Abdel Fattah al-Sisi.
+CAIRO, June 16 (Reuters) - Egypt’s prime minister will meet members of his new government later on Monday, the cabinet spokesman said, finalising an appointment process following the inauguration last week of President Abdel Fattah al-Sisi.

 Spokesman Hossam El-Kawish said the ministers, most of them holdovers from the previous 31-member cabinet, would be sworn in on Tuesday.